Fine Motor

 Fine Motor Toys – A List

-Over the years when going to many Occupational Therapy Appointments with Conor and now with Jack I am privy to the host of fabulous toys the Therapists use to encourage children’s interaction, engagement but also to help them develop skills so many take for granted.
+Over the years while going to many Occupational Therapy appointments with beautiful Conor and now with gorgeous Jack I became privy to the fabulous toys and resources the therapists use to support children’s interaction, engagement but also to help them develop skills they may be finding challenging.

 Mr Potato Head